 The Growth Years:

 Rabbi Bernard Baskin served as rabbi from 1949 to 1989.
-Under his wise and devoted leadership, the congregation grew from 100 to 475 families, attracting many members who had previously been unaffiliated.
+Under his wise and devoted leadership, the congregation grew from 100 to 400 families, attracting many members who had previously been unaffiliated.
 The congregation was extremely active and a wide variety of spiritual, educational, social and cultural events and programmes flourished.
 Family life cycle events and religious school enrolment increased dramatically.
-The congregation worshiped on the traditional side of Reform.
+The congregation worshiped on the classical side of Reform.
 Rabbi Baskin has served on and held office with countless local, regional and national organizations, both Jewish and non-Jewish, and built a genuine sense of goodwill, respect and understanding within our Jewish community and between the Jewish and general communities.
 Among the many honours he has been awarded are a Doctor of Laws degree from McMaster University and a Doctor of Divinity degree from HUC-JIR.
-A highly respected and distinguished speaker, writer, teacher and leader, we are privileged that Rabbi Baskin, now our Rabbi Emeritus, continues to play an active role in our congregation and our community.
+A highly respected and distinguished speaker, writer, teacher and leader, we were privileged that Rabbi Baskin, our Rabbi Emeritus, continued to be involved with our congregation for so many year.
+On January 18, 2023 Rabbi Bernard Baskin passed away and is remembered with love and reverance.

 With the strong foundation established by Rabbi Baskin, Rabbi Irwin Zeplowitz arrived in l989.
 The congregation was fortunate to enjoy this dynamic and caring Rabbi.
 His family-based innovations enabled the synagogue to grow in a number of ways, ranging from enriching educational opportunities and congregational dinners to involvement in mitzvah projects and challenging issues of the day.
 He encouraged the congregation to be more inclusive and promoted greater participation of young people in congregational life.
 He played an important role in the decision to hire a full-time educator in 1992 and worked with our educators to revitalize our school.
 Deeply committed to social action and interfaith understanding, Rabbi Zeplowitz also strengthened our ties to the people and land of Israel.
 He introduced liturgical and ritual changes, including increased use of Hebrew, and innovations to make services, life cycle events and ritual observance more engaging and meaningful for people of all ages and backgrounds.
 He combined a respect for the past with optimism for the future.

-We celebrated our 165th anniversary in 2015 and are proud to be Canada’s oldest Reform congregation.
+We celebrated our 170th anniversary in 2020 and we are proud to be Canada’s first Reform Jewish congregation.
 We look ahead with confidence and hope to many additional years of service to God and the community in a land of freedom, peace and opportunity.
+We have risen to the challenge of staying safely connected at this time of the COVID pandemic and are now looking forward to welcoming people back in person for worship, learning and celebration.